 |Early repayment charge||None||None||None||None||None||None|

-Habito has a strong reputation for customer service, with a ranking of 4.8 out of 5.0 on Trustpilot, based on almost 6,500 reviews.
-Overall, 91% of respondents said the company was "excellent".
+Habito has a strong reputation for customer service, with a ranking of 4.8 out of 5.0 on Trustpilot, based on more than 6,500 reviews.
+Overall, 90% of respondents said the company was "excellent".
 It is also known for bringing innovative ideas to market, of which Habito One is an example.
-It is, however, new and hasn't been tried and tested yet.
+It is, however, relatively new and hasn't been tried and tested yet.
 Its success or failure will be determined by whether the public is ready to forego the popular 2 and 5-year fixed rate products and accept paying a higher overall rate for greater security.
 For more information on Habito, check out our independent Habito review.

 Virgin Money launched its 15-year fixed-rate mortgage in 2019, one of only a handful of lenders to offer this type of product.
 Although it offers borrowers certainty over their finances, it doesn't enjoy the same flexibility as Habito One, with high early repayment charges meaning it is prohibitively expensive to switch deals in the first few years.
 However, the mortgage is portable if the value of the new property is the same or higher.